Skip links

 The only thing within your power is how you choose to act and react in any given scenario.
 How someone else behaves or reacts, is not something you can control, only they can.
 At the end of the day, the decision to achieve sobriety is on the addicted individual, not you as the loved one.
 Remembering this can alleviate some extra weight you may be carrying.

-you cannot control your loved one
+control your loved one

 Stop Blaming

 As was shared earlier, learning and understanding the aspects of your loved one’s addiction can help build the perception of how this isn’t anyone’s fault and blaming is an ineffective way to cope with your loved one’s drug and or alcohol abuse.
 Learning that the science behind the occurrence of addiction based on the brain’s chemistry changes can avoid the assumptions that the addict is weak or selfish, and can give a full picture of how this has come to be and how it can be overcome.
-On the flip side, taking ownership of your actions can support your loved one in taking ownership of their actions down the road.
+On the flip side, taking ownership of your actions can support your loved one in taking ownership of your actions down the road.
 It is a way to show support in the long run and can provide an opportunity for absolution for both you and your loved one.

 At Addiction Rehab Toronto, we can help you and your loved ones in every aspect of your addiction.
-We are will help you on your road to sobriety.
+We will help you on your road to sobriety.

 Call us today, we are here to help